-Admission to the programme of specialised Master Dynamics in Glaciology and Geomorphology is granted upon the following conditions: the applicants have to comply with the admission criteria of Fribourg University (as defined by the Regulations for the Admission to the University of Fribourg [Reglement über die Zulassung an der Universität Freiburg / Règlement concernant l'admission à l'Université de Fribourg]), and they have to be accepted by the Admission committee sp-MSc, based on the following documents that the applicant has to provide:
+Acceptance to the programme of specialised Master Dynamics in Glaciology and Geomorphology may be granted provided the following two conditions have been met by the applicant:

-- CV - Motivation letter - Certificates of prior studies and evaluations - Letter describing additional experience in the field of the specialized master
+- Satisfying the University admission requirements as defined in the Règlement concernant l'admission à l'Université de Fribourg (https://www3.unifr.ch/apps/legal/fr/document/274904), - They have to be accepted by the Admission committee of the sp-MSc, based on the following documents that the applicant has to provide: - CV - Motivation letter - Certificates of prior studies and evaluations - Letter describing additional experience in the field of the specialized master

-Depending on the academic qualification, the Admission Commission can make its acceptance dependent on the fulfilment of complementary studies, which can be completed as part of the supporting courses module described in section 2.2.1.
-The final decision will be made by the Admission Committee (Commission des requêtes des étudiants / Studiengesuchskommission), and ratified by the Faculty Council of the Faculty of Science and Medicine.
+Based on the candidate's academic qualification, the Commission for Students' Requests and the Admission committee of the sp-MSc can make its acceptance dependent on the fulfilment of complementary studies, which can be completed as part of the supporting courses module described in section 2.2.1.

+The final decision will be made by the Commission for Students' Requests (Commission des requêtes des étudiant-e-s, Dean's Office, Faculty of Science and Medicine, ch. du Musée 8, CH-1700 Fribourg, Switzerland), and ratified by the Faculty Council of the Faculty of Science and Medicine.